High mountain tour: Special requirements

-The dangers and problems presented by high mountain touring, as in sports climbing, are caused less by actual the actual technical difficulty of climbing than by the (often rapidly changing) external conditions.
+The dangers and problems presented by high mountain touring, are caused less by the actual technical difficulty of climbing than by the (often rapidly changing) external conditions.
 The description of the requirements of a tour with the aid of climbing grade scales is therefore problematic.
-As a result, such scales attempt to take into account to a greater extent as the severity of a route or its fitness requirements.
+As a result, such scales attempt to take into account to a greater extent the severity of a route or its fitness requirements.
 An example of an established rating system for Alpinism is the SAC Mountain and High Mountain Tour Scale.

 Map reading and the ability to read the weather may also be important in high mountain touring.
-When snow falls a knowledge of avalanche behaviour is necessary, even in the summer months.
+When snow falls a knowledge of avalanche behavior is necessary, even in the summer months.
 High Alpine terrain is currently subject to a particularly high degree of change in terms of glacier retreat and climate change, which can both increase or decrease the difficulty and dangers of high mountain touring.